 as for instance a complete explanation by Jay Graydon on how to play his "Peg" solo, as well as a very cool jam

 session in Jay's garden from 1989 with great musicians, including Steve Lukather, and so much more.

 Jay's own memories from the gig in Umeå...

 I clearly remember this gig for many reasons - I will start from the beginning.

 1. Before arriving, I was told the people of UMEÅ are most friendly which proved to be true.
 When arriving at the

 2. We went to a record store as to sign autographs.
 During the autograph session, I met

 Kerstin, Lage and their family.

 Since that meeting, we have become great friends!
-Note: Kerstin is the webmaster of this
+Note: Kerstin is my incredible PA and the webmaster of this

 3. Up to this point in my life (the Scandinavian tour), I had never seen snow fall let alone walking on slick ice.
 When